Entry requirements to Hong Kong

 The Hong Kong authorities have introduced requirements for customers arriving in Hong Kong.

-Please note that entry restrictions may be subject to change on short notice.
-You are responsible for ensuring that you are allowed entry into the country they are travelling from, to or are in transit through.
+Please note that entry restrictions are subject to change on a short notice.
+As a traveller you are always responsible for ensuring that you fulfill the requirements of your destination and possible transit country.

 - You are required to fill out Passenger Locator (PLF) and quarantine forms.
 The Hong Kong health authorities recommend that you do this electronically earliest 48h prior to arrival via this link.